Raiyaan2005/lockin-app/README.md

 your team will find it easier to prepare for the final presentation at the end of the term.

-Our homepage displays any tasks with upcoming due dates, as well as SOMETHING?
+Our homepage displays the top three tasks that are due soon along with their upcoming due dates, as well as a stopwatch feature to help the student time their tasks so they can complete them more efficiently.

 There is a bar on the side of the homepage that will bring you to various pages and features of our program: Calendar, and Task Manager

 HOME PAGE
 - (RAIYAAN) As a user, I want to be able to see what tasks I have due soon on the home page, so I know what to prioritize whenever I open the application.
 - (RAIYAAN) As a user, I want to be taken back to the homepage whenever I select the Home button.
-- (RAIYAAN) As a user, I want to have a build in stopwatch to time my studies.
+- (RAIYAAN) As a user, I want to have a built-in stopwatch to time my studies.

 TASK MANAGER
 - (ELLA) As a user, when I select Task Manager I want to see all of my tasks laid out so I can see how much needs to be done.